-Currently, testing of the autonomous tractor deployment in citrus groves is still being tested.
-Preliminary results indicate that the FreeWave M2M communications infrastructure utilizing the single repeater tower of 120 feet is sufficient to cover nearly the entire 3,300-acre grove.
-Small dead zones have been detected where taller trees are present, so installations of small repeaters have been necessary.
+FreeWave M2M wireless communications infrastructure, utilizing the single repeater tower of 120 feet, is sufficient to cover nearly the entire 3,300-acre grove.
+Small dead zones have been detected where taller trees are present, and installations of small repeaters have been necessary.

 - Implementation of a reliable M2M communications network that enables the use of autonomous vehicles in orchard operations.

 - Successful testing site for future precision agriculture models across the country.

 - Improved operational efficiency of the orchard via advanced automation techniques.

 - Increased visibility through data transmission, so the operator can quickly determine why a tractor has stopped and remedy the situation, saving time and money.